Quick Reference

 October Gold- Even closer up

-For this reason, we consider this the finest example of Woodward's evolution as an artist because we have no other clear sampling of two similar subjects painted in two distinct styles.
+★ We consider this the finest example of Woodward's evolution as an artist because we have no other clear sampling of two similar subjects painted in two distinct styles such as this.

 Naming Clarification: